python/devguide/getting-started/pull-request-lifecycle.rst

 When creating a pull request for submission, there are several things that you should do to help ensure that your pull request is accepted.

+First, make your change against the right version of Python.
+Even if you're fixing a bug, your fix needs to go to the ``main`` branch first.
+After the fix is merged, it will be :ref:`ported back <branch-merge>` to older maintenance releases as well.
+That way we ensure all affected versions are handled.
+Unless you're sure that your change does not apply to ``main``, don't base your fixes on old versions of Python.

-First, make sure to follow Python's style guidelines.
+Second, make sure to follow Python's style guidelines.
 For Python code you should follow :PEP:`8`, and for C code you should follow :PEP:`7`.
 If you have one or two discrepancies those can be fixed by the core developer who merges your pull request.
 But if you have systematic deviations from the style guides